Jeff Nichols: Career

 Nichols studied filmmaking at the University of North Carolina School of the Arts.
 He wrote his first screenplay, Shotgun Stories, with actor Michael Shannon in mind to play the lead, and contacted the actor through a former teacher.
-The film was shot on a budget of only $250,000, and released in 2007.
+The film was shot on a budget of $250,000, and released in 2007.

 Nichols moved into independent productions with 2011's Take Shelter, also starring Shannon, and 2012's Mud, starring Matthew McConaughey, which competed for the Palme d'Or at the 2012 Cannes Film Festival.
-In 2012, Nichols acted as President of the Jury of the 7th Rome Film Festival.
+In 2012, Nichols acted as president of the jury of the 7th Rome Film Festival.

 His 2016 sci-fi drama film Midnight Special competed for the Golden Bear at the 66th Berlin International Film Festival.
 The same year, he directed the drama Loving, a film about the landmark U.S. civil rights court case Loving v.
 Virginia, which was nominated for numerous awards, including a Golden Globe nomination for lead actor Joel Edgerton and Academy Award and Golden Globe nominations for lead actress Ruth Negga.

-Five of Nichols' films have featured Shannon: Shotgun Stories, Take Shelter, Midnight Special, Mud, Loving.
+Six of Nichols' films have featured Shannon: Shotgun Stories, Take Shelter, Mud, Midnight Special, Loving and The Bikeriders.
+Speaking of his frequent collaboration with Shannon, Nichols stated: "(Shannon) is not just a collaborator; he has become family to me.
+I owe my career to Michael Shannon.
+I learned how to direct from directing Michael Shannon.
+So, from the outside, it can feel kind of cute, but it’s not.
+I love that guy, and I want him in movies because he’s the greatest actor in the world.
+And if you’re a director and you have access to the greatest actor in the world, it makes sense that you would call him all the time."